Boston University vs Dartmouth: Which School is Right for You?

 On the other hand, Dartmouth College has a strong tradition of excellence in certain sports, such as skiing and cross country, and has produced many Olympic athletes in these disciplines.

 Boston University and Dartmouth College prioritize campus safety and have protocols in place to ensure the safety of students, faculty, and staff.
 Both schools have campus police departments and emergency alert systems.
-According to the 2020 Annual Security and Fire Safety Report, Boston University had a total of 193 reported cases of crime on campus, while Dartmouth College had a total of 115 reported cases.

 In addition to campus police departments and emergency alert systems, both Boston University and Dartmouth College have implemented various safety measures to prevent crime on campus.